MaudGM/From-story-to-history-the-personal-archive-of-a-French-priest/README.md

 🚀[Visit the Website](https://woutdln.github.io/DCHM-template/) if you want to see what the published version of this repository looks like.

-An example of what the template can turn into can be found in Wout's [DIY-frankensTEIn](https://woutdln.github.io/DIY-frankensTEIn/index.html) repository.
-For more information on the template and how to get started yourself, please refer to [the repository's wiki](https://github.com/WoutDLN/DCHM-template/wiki).

 ## About the Developer
 This repository was created by Maud Guichard-Marneur in the Spring 2022 as part of a digitizing project at the University of Borås, Sweden.
 This project is a pilot project as part of a Master Program in Library and information science.